krishnakanthnakka/krishnakanthnakka.github.io/index.md

 Before joining EPFL, I was employed at Samsung Research Bangalore for 2 years developing mobile camera algorithms.
 I graduated from Department of Electrical Engineering, IIT Kharagpur in 2015 with Dual degree (MTech in Signal Processing and BTech in Electrical Engineering).

-Please email me if you would like to pursue a semester project at EPFL in topics.
+Please email me if you would like to pursue a semester project at EPFL.
+Please take a look at my recent projects to get an overview.

 ----